henry2004y/Ganymede/ulfwaves.md

 * which instability possesses higher growth rate under the same $\beta$ condition?
 * which is affected by the ion mass?

-## Observation

-1. discrete magic frequencies
-Field line resonance (FLR), which is phenonmenon about standing Alfvén waves excited on geomagnetic field lines (i.e closed field lines whose foot points lie in the ionosphere), are observed in the Pc5 range, with discrete frequencies at approximately 1.3, 1.9, 2.6, and 3.4 mHz.
+### Field Line Resonance

+We learned from satellite and ground observations that global eigenoscillations in Pc5 range occurs in the magnetosphere.

 Possible mechanisim:

 * MHD waveguide
 * MHD cavity modes

 In fact, the coupling of cavity or waveguide eigenmodes to FLRs may explain how discrete spectra are produced across a range of latitudes, including at the "magic" frequencies.
 The global cavity modes _may be_ responsible for the appearance of ULF signals with multiple discrete spectral peaks at the "magic" frequencies and spanning a range of latitudes, but it lacks observation support and is hard to detect with satellites.
 (This is interesting, the Archer+ 2019, 2022 papers handle this.)

 Thinking about fast modes propagating in dayside magnetosphere trapped or guided by the field lines and boundaries within.
 Cavity modes assume that you have a closed system.
 It can produce discrete azimuthal wave numbers.
 Waveguide modes assumes open-ended boundary conditions.
 It allows continuous azimuthal wave number spectrum.

 In the 1970s, KHI is cited as the source of compressional energy required for the excitation of FLRs.
 However, later people have found that the same can be triggered by solar wind dynamic pressure fluctuation.
 Simultaneous measurements are applied to show that periodic fluctuations in the solar wind dynamic pressure drives ULF pulsations in the magnetosphere.
 A one‐to‐one correspondence was observed between the solar wind number density oscillation frequencies and oscillation frequencies in dayside magnetic field measurements from the GOES satellite.
 Even magnetotail lobe oscillations have been associated with upstream dynamic pressure fluctuation.
 One statistical study in 2009 by Viall+ is trying to argue that 50% of the ULF waves in the magnetosphere is driven by upstream solar wind dynamic pressure fluctuations.

 In [SouthwoodKivelson1990], they provide a theoretical work on the FLRs and cavity mode as magnetospheric response to solar wind dynamic pressure changes.

+#### 1D FLR Theory

+[Southwood, 1974][Southwood1974] proposed an elegant 1D box model for field line resonance.
+Instead of the actual dayside magnetosphere like a compressed dipole, we can simplify the geometry to something we can solve analytically.
+Imagine a field line with both footpoints connecting to the conducting ionosphere, we can map this curved field line into a straight line extending along z.
+In x direction, the outer boundary is the magnetopause, and the inner boundary is the reflection point.
+Now assume we have uniform B field $\mathbf{B} = B_0 \hat{z}$ but a 1D density variation $\rho = \rho(x)$.
+This will give us a changing Alfvén frequency as a function of x.
+We are looking for solutions $\sim B_{1z}(x)e^{i(\omega t - k_y y)\cos(k_z z)}$.
+From the linearized MHD equations, what we end up with is a 2nd order differential equation

+\[
+\frac{d^2 B_{1z}}{dx^2} - \frac{\omega^2 v_A^2 \frac{d v_A^2}{dx}}{\omega^2 - \omega_A(x)^2}\frac{d B_{1z}}{dx} + \Big( \frac{\omega^2}{V_A^2} - k_y^2 - k_z^2 \Big) B_{1z} = 0
+\]

+Several observations from this equation:

+1. Singular point at $\omega = \omega_A$: Alfvén resonance.
+2. Turning point at $\frac{\omega^2}{V_A^2} - k_y^2 - k_z^2 = 0$: effectively $k_x = 0$ (???)

+Later simulations confirm the coupling between fast and Alfvén mode based on this model.
+The initial energy injection through fast mode can be converted to Alfvén mode energy and lead to energy density increase at certain locations with certain frequencies.

+#### Limitations of Current FLR theory

+The mathematical description of field line resonance (FLR) often assume a simple dipole magnetic field which is not appropriate to high latitudes where field lines experience significant temporal distortion.
+This affects the _frequency_ and _polarization_ properties of the FLRs.
+The latter is important because wave-particle energy transfer involves the wave electric field component parallel to the drift velocity of particle, i.e. the azimuthal field (poloidal mode) in a dipolar magnetic field.

+The Poynting flux is field aligned and away from the equatorial plane.
+These waves likely arise from incoming compressional mode

+Simply speaking, the nice math derivations does not work for nonideal magnetic field setup.
+Observers are clueless in knowing what is really going on.

+The MHD wave equations that describe the coupling between the fast compressional mode and the shear Alfvén mode are complicated and have not been completely solved analytically, even in a simple dipole geometry.

+All mode identifications are based on _linearized_ theory in a _homogeneous_ plasma and there are clear indications, in both the data and in numerical simulations, that nonlinearity and/or inhomogeneity modify even the most basic aspects of some modes.
+For example, in the nonuniform case the ULF waves can couple.

+Turbulence is also frequently observed in the magnetosheath, i.e. O(1) fluctuations in density, bulk velocity, and magnetic field over a broad range of frequencies.
+Classical theories generally do not consider turbulence.

 ### Types of Variations